![]() |

 decorated.
 Nativity scenes, or presepi,

-it's said to have been the creation of Saint Francis.
-It was a living
+first Nativity scene is said to have been the work of Saint Francis.
+It

-origin, came to Italy, and the rest of the world, via England and the
+origin, came to Italy, and to the rest of the world, via England and

 United States and much later than the presepe.